weixian-zhang/GCC-CWHD/README.md

        *  add Azure role assignment (RBAC) for Function Managed Identity with [Monitor Reader](https://learn.microsoft.com/en-us/azure/azure-monitor/roles-permissions-security#monitoring-reader) to:
           *  Subscriptions containing resources under monitoring
           *  Log Analytics Workspace (if workspace in different subscription from above)
-     * Azure Log Analytics Workspace
-     * 1 Application Insights for each app should be linked to same (one) Log Analytics Workspace
+     * All Application Insights must be linked to the same central Log Analytics Workspace
+     * Create App Insights Standard Tests to perform availability tests for all App Services and Web Apps.
+       (Standard Tests logs are stored in AppAvailabilityResults table)

 *  <b>Assumption</b>
    * has an existing Log Analytics Workspace where "all" Application Insights are linked to